 The Four Pillars of AI Literacy for Students

 To get actually good at this, you need a framework.
-According to the Stanford AI Literacy Framework, a structured approach helps you navigate these tools without getting overwhelmed.
+According to the Stanford AI Literacy Framework, a structured approach helps you use these tools without getting overwhelmed.

-- Pillar 1: Knowledge – You don't need to be a computer scientist.
-However, you should understand that Large Language Models (LLMs) are predictive engines, not "truth" engines.
-They predict the next likely word; they don't "know" facts.
+- Pillar 1: Knowledge: You do not need to be a computer scientist.
+Understand that Large Language Models (LLMs) are predictive engines, not "truth" engines.
+They predict the next likely word rather than "knowing" facts.

-- Pillar 2: Usage – This is where you get your hands dirty.
-It’s about mastering generative AI skills and prompt engineering for students.
-It’s an iterative process—learning how to talk to the machine to get the result you actually want.
+- Pillar 2: Usage: This stage focuses on mastering generative AI skills and prompt engineering for students.
+It is an iterative process of learning how to instruct the machine to get the intended result.

-- Pillar 3: Evaluation – This is the "Human-in-the-Loop" phase.
-You have to be the editor-in-chief.
-You must analyze AI output for "hallucinations" (plausible-sounding lies), bias, and factual accuracy.
+- Pillar 3: Evaluation: In the "Human-in-the-Loop" phase, you act as the editor-in-chief.
+Analyze AI output for "hallucinations" (plausible-sounding lies), bias, and factual accuracy.

-- Pillar 4: Ethics – Use it responsibly.
-That means navigating data privacy, respecting intellectual property, and being aware of the massive environmental cost of large-scale computing.
+- Pillar 4: Ethics: Use tools responsibly.
+Protect data privacy, respect intellectual property, and acknowledge the environmental cost of large-scale computing.

 Practical AI Skills You Can Build in School